abonello/riddle-game-app/README.md

 the tuple holding the answer into a string.
 I also have a fixed order to the data.
 I will try to deply to heroku and see if it works.

+Had to comment out some debugging code and after committing and pushing again to heroku it is working well.
+Now I commented out all the debuging code that was at the bottom of the page.

 * * *
 * * *